simple-crypto/simple-website/sponsors.md

 silver sponsor and to a non-copyleft license for one code project (and to perpetual license for the same code project in the unlikely event that SIMPLE-Crypto ceases operations).

+Access to (non-exclusive) proprietary licenses can be considered without direct sponsoring, for example in case of in-kind contributions to the association.
-(Special sponsorsiphs can be discussed in case non-copyleft licenses for multiple projects are required).
+Special sponsorsiphs can also be discussed in case non-copyleft licenses for multiple projects are required In such cases, a specific license agreement is decided by the association’s board.

 * <strong><em>PLATINIUM Sponsors (>GOLD)</em></strong>.
 This sponsorship provides the benefits
 of a gold sponsor and is aimed to enable special support to the association's goals.